radwinskis/RadGEEToolbox/README.md

 The package is divided into four modules:
 - LandsatCollection
-- SentinelCollection
+- Sentinel2Collection
 - CollectionStitch
 - GetPalette

-where LandsatCollection.py and SentinelCollection.py are the main two modules for the majority of image processing.
+where LandsatCollection.py and Sentinel2Collection.py are the main two modules for the majority of image processing.

 Almost all functionality is server-side friendly.